Amber – publisher of world bestsellers – as the first publishing house in post-communist Poland, introduced all the biggest foreign writers.

 AMBER was born out of the enthusiasm of two young fans and experts of science fiction & fantasy – Zbigniew Foniok and Dariusz Chojnacki.
 Without money, without staff, without an office, without legal or economic advisors.
 Without experience, without examples to follow.
 They only had borrowed 5 000 dollars, a ten-year old Fiat and the absolute conviction that they must succeed.
 They wanted to offer “the books which the whole world reads” to the Polish readers.
 In July 1989 they published the first book in 320 000 copies...

-AMBER was founded on the 28th of February 1989 by Zbigniew Foniok, scientist at the Polish Academy of Sciences, and Dariusz Chojnacki, graphic artist (who died tragically in 1992).
+AMBER was founded on the 28th of February 1989 by Zbigniew Foniok, scientist at the Polish Academy of Sciences, and Dariusz Chojnacki, graphic artist (who died tragically in 1991 in a car accident).

 Since 1992 AMBER has been owned and run by Zbigniew Foniok and Małgorzata Cebo-Foniok, translator and critic of French literature, member of the Polish Writers’ Association and Association of Polish Translators and Interpreters.